Applicants must meet specific eligibility requirements:

 Total Annual Emissions Reduced by RIP*:

 AQMD is pleased to announce the release of a Request for Proposal (RFP) for electric vehicle supply equipment (EVSE) installation to support electric vehicle (EV) use in El Dorado County.
-Approximately $175,000 is available for "charging station" projects at up to $5,000 per charger (i.e., per individual EV connection).
+Approximately $130,000 is available for "charging station" projects in this round at up to $5,000 per charger (i.e., per individual EV connection).
 Matching funds must be provided in the form of grantee-provided electricity, designation of parking spaces, and availability to the public.
-The grant is competitive and based primarily on cost-effectiveness ($/ton emissions reduced) and Board preference.
 Eligible applicants in El Dorado County only include: retail business operators, owners, and retail commercial property owners, cities, special districts, other political subdivisions and jurisdictions joined together by joint power authorities (JPA)s or memorandum of understanding (MOU)s, and non-profit organizations.
-Applications are being excepted until to April 28, 2017 at 5 PM.
+Applications are being accepted until Friday, December 29, 2017 at 4 PM.
 Click on the RFP link below for grant guidelines and requirements.
 Please contact AQMD at (530) 621-7501 for more information.

 The El Dorado County Air Quality Management District (AQMD) is pleased to announce the release of the Request for Proposals (RFP) for the AB 2766 Motor Vehicle Emissions Reduction Grants 2016-2017.
 This competitive funding is available for projects that provide significant motor vehicle emission reductions at the lowest cost per ton of emissions reduced.
 Approximately $600,000 is available for projects.
 Matching funds must be at least 20% of requested and awarded funding or at least 16.66% of total project budget identified in application.
 The grant is competitive, based primarily on cost-effectiveness ($/ton emissions reduced) and Board preference.
 The deadline to submit applications is December 18, 2015 at 5 PM.